Rohan04012000/Bank_details/README.md

 # Bank_details
 This project was implemented using PyCharm, Python, Flask and Pandas.
 PyCharm provides a virtual environment!.

-## Endpoints to get the Bank List and its branch details for a specific branch, which is deployed on render.com:
+## Endpoints to get the Bank List and its branch details for a specific branch, which is deployed on render.com: (Endpoint is suspended!)
 https://bank-details-q9h7.onrender.com/get_bank_details

-This endpoint should be entered in Postman with the method set to GET.
+This endpoint should be entered in Postman with the method set to POST.
 Navigate to the body tab, select raw and choose json from the dropdown menu.<br>
 Enter the following JSON object into the body section: <br/>
 {<br/>
     "branch":"KANJUR"<br/>